Locations:

 What are other names for Western medicine?

-Western medicine goes by different names.
-You may also hear these terms:
+Western medicine goes by many different names.
+You may hear it referred to as:

 Who provides Western medicine?